Lockheed P-80 Shooting Star: Background

+Into flight

 The first prototype (44-83020) was nicknamed Lulu-Belle (also known as "the Green Hornet" because of its paint scheme).
 Powered by the replacement Halford H1 taken from the prototype de Havilland Vampire jet fighter, it first flew on 8 January 1944, with Lockheed test pilot Milo Burcham at the controls.
 Following this flight, Johnson said, "It was a magnificent demonstration, our plane was a success – such a complete success that it had overcome the temporary advantage the Germans had gained from years of preliminary development on jet planes."
 The donated British jet engine and program data had no doubt proved invaluable.
 In test flights, the XP-80 eventually reached a top speed of 502 mph at 20,480 ft, making it the first turbojet-powered USAAF aircraft to exceed 500 mph in level flight, following the August 1944 record flight of 504 mph by a special high-speed variant of the Republic P-47 Thunderbolt.
-Contemporary pilots, when transitioning to pioneering jets like the Shooting Star, were unused to flying at high speed without a loud reciprocating engine and had to learn to rely on the airspeed indicator.
+Contemporary pilots, when transitioning to pioneering jets like the P-80, were unused to flying at high speed without a loud reciprocating engine and had to learn to rely on the airspeed indicator.